-Considering this, for the purpose of setting the budget, the Council has opted to forecast interest rates to be up to 5% in the 2023/24 financial year.
-More detail can be found in the Budget Report put forward for approval by Cabinet and Council in February 2023.
+Considering this, for the purpose of setting the budget, the Council has opted to forecast interest rates of short-term borrowing to average 4.5% in the 2025/26 financial year, and to forecast any borrowing form the Public Works Loans Board at 4.9%.
+More detail can be found in the Budget Report put forward for approval by Cabinet and Council in February 2025.